adscorp100/mdhomecarebuild/src/content/blog/support-worker-insurance-australia-what-you-need.md

 Whether you're an independent support worker or employed by an agency, understanding insurance requirements is essential for protecting yourself, your clients, and your career.

+For step-by-step guidance on obtaining insurance coverage, see our detailed [How to Get Support Worker Insurance in Australia](/blog/how-to-get-support-worker-insurance-in-australia-a-2025-guide/) guide.
+If you're setting up as an independent support worker, our [Complete Guide to Becoming an Independent NDIS Support Worker](/blog/becoming-an-independent-ndis-support-worker-your-ultimate-2025-guide/) covers insurance requirements as part of the business setup process.

 ## Essential Insurance Types for Support Workers
 Support workers in Australia typically need three core types of insurance: